-In the PAQ, the Marina del Rey Station reported that there were no staff members in the last 12 months who had violated sexual abuse and sexual harassment policies.
-The audit team conducted a search of LASD's Performance Recording and Monitoring System (PRMS) to determine if personnel files included any violations involving sexual abuse or sexual harassment.
-The audit team reviewed personnel files for 20 randomly selected Marina del Rey Station employees and found no evidence of violations involving sexual abuse or sexual harassment within the past 12 months.
+In the PAQ, Lomita reported that there were no staff members in the last 12 months who had violated sexual abuse and sexual harassment policies.
 The facility did not provide any policy or proof of practice demonstrating that termination is the presumptive disciplinary sanction for staff who have engaged in sexual abuse.
 The facility did not demonstrate compliance with provision (b) of this standard.

-In the PAQ, the Marina del Rey Station reported that there were no staff members from the facility in the last 12 months who have been disciplined, short of termination, for violation of Agency sexual abuse or harassment policies (other than engaging in sexual abuse).
-As stated above, a random sample of 20 employee personnel files were reviewed and there were no incidents found of employees who were disciplined short of termination for violation of agency sexual abuse or sexual harassment policies within the last 12 months.
+In the PAQ, Lomita reported that there were no staff members from the facility in the last 12 months who have been disciplined, short of termination, for violation of agency sexual abuse or harassment policies (other than engaging in sexual abuse).

-The "Decision to Discipline" section of The Guidelines for Discipline Handbook, states the imposition of the proper discipline stems from a determination of the facts, an evaluation of whether the facts reflect employee misconduct, an assessment of the significance of the misconduct, and the proper disciplinary action response.
+The Guidelines for Discipline Handbook, Decision to Discipline (page 6 of 42), states the imposition of the proper discipline stems from a determination of the facts, an evaluation of whether the facts reflect employee misconduct, an assessment of the significance of the misconduct, and the proper disciplinary action response.
 The extent of the investigation is determined by the nature and seriousness of the allegations, performance problem, or misconduct involved.
-It further states that the judgment of whether discipline is appropriate should be based upon several factors, including (1) seriousness of the offense; the impact, actual or potential, upon the Department and/or the community; (2) the length of service and overall performance of the employee; (3) the attitude and culpability of the employee; (4) previous discipline and the length of time since imposed; and (5) harm to the public.
+It further states that the judgment of whether discipline is appropriate should be based upon several factors, including (1) seriousness of the offense; the impact, actual or potential, upon the

+Department and/or the community; (2) the length of service and overall performance of the employee; (3) the attitude and culpability of the employee; (4) previous discipline and the length of time since imposed; and (5) harm to the public.
 The language of the Guidelines for Discipline is general and does not specifically speak to violations of agency policy relating to sexual abuse or sexual harassment.
 Further, the language does not address sanctions imposed for comparable offenses by other staff with similar history.
 As such, LASD did not demonstrate compliance with provision (c) of the standard.

 The PAQ indicated that there were no incidents where staff were reported to law enforcement agencies or licensing boards following their termination or resignation.
-The audit team recognizes that LASD conducts its own investigations in its lockups, but the audit team was unable to locate policy language that addresses reporting to relevant licensing bodies.
+The audit team recognizes that LASD conducts its own investigations, but the audit team was unable to locate policy language that addresses reporting to relevant licensing bodies.
 LASD did not provide any additional documents and/or proof of practice demonstrating compliance with provision (d) of this standard.

-LASD not compliant with provisions (b)-(d) of this standard.
-Corrective Action is recommended.
+LASD is not compliant with provisions (b), (c) and (d) of this standard.
+Corrective action is recommended.